 Lund is on the Quant Geog airline schedule because of the work done there by Torsten Hägerstrand, particularly his study of spatial diffusion, Innovationsförloppet ur korologisk synpunkt, later translated into English as Innovation Diffusion as a Spatial Process (1953/1967).
 That work deployed formal modeling and the statistical analysis of numerical data, which in turn attracted the attention of William Garrison and his students in Seattle.
 Donald Hudson, chair of the Department of Geography at the University of Washington, wrote to Hägerstrand on 9 December 1957: “The work carried forward in your department has come to our attention, particularly . . . [what] you are doing in the development of theory in human geography.”
 Hägerstrand was consequently invited to Seattle for the spring quarter (March 30June 13) academic term in 1959.
 Two early truth spots were thus linked.
 But how did Lund become a truth spot in the first place?
 And where did the kind of theory that Hägerstrand practiced and Garrison and his students found so interesting come from?
 Although Lund and Seattle are located on the same flight plan, our suggestion is that the processes by which each got there were quite different and reflected precisely their peculiar geographies.

-Lund was neither a peripheral geography department in the same way as the University of Washington at Seattle nor a new department like Iowa’s.
+Lund was neither a peripheral geography department in the same way as the University of Washington at Seattle, nor a new department like Iowa’s.
 Swedish social sciences also did not experience the kind of new rigor that swept American social sciences in the postwar period.
 Nonetheless, Hägerstrand at Lund came to spatial analysis early on, indeed, even before the Washington and Iowa groups.
 In large part Lund achieved this through its role as a center of calculation attractive to people and ideas.
 Especially important, we suggest, were Lund’s direct and indirect links to Freiburg, in southwestern Germany, and Tartu, in Estonia.

 In 1937 the German geographer Walter Christaller, author of Central Places in Southern Germany (Christaller 1933/1966), published his Habilitation thesis, Rural Settlements in Germany in Their Relation to Community Administration.
 At this time he also began a short career as lecturer at Freiburg University (Preston, 2009).
 There Christaller founded and worked at the Kommunalwissenschaftliches Institut (Institute for Municipal Studies), chaired by the professor of constitutional, administrative, and financial law, Theodor Maunz, who rationalized concentration camp imprisonment in his writing and was in charge of Referent für Judentum in der Rechtswissenschaft (Jewry in Legal Studies).
 It was within this Freiburg setting that Christaller began developing a new form of applied geography called Kommunalgeographie (municipal geography).
 Here Christaller effectively wedded the abstractions of spatial analysis taken from German location theorists such as von Thünen and Weber with Nazi applied planning practices (Barnes, 2012; Rössler 1989).